Recipe & image supplied by the British Egg Information Service: www.eggrecipes.co.uk

 You don’t have to stick to feta cheese and ham, you can vary the ingredients to whatever you have available.
 Get creative!

-Follow a recipe; follow food safety & hygiene rules; tidy away; crack an egg; beat an egg; use measuring spoons and cups; chop using bridge/claw safely; crumble ingredients; season to taste.
+Follow a recipe; follow food safety & hygiene rules; tidy away; crack an egg; beat an egg; use measuring spoons; use weighing scales; chop using bridge/claw technique safely; crumble ingredients; season to taste.

-20 cm oven proof shallow dish, baking tray, fork, jug, measuring spoons, knife, chopping board, scissors.
+20 cm oven proof shallow dish, baking tray, fork, jug, measuring spoons, knife, chopping board, oven gloves, weighing scales.

 Ingredients (serves 4):